wkande/notes/docs/APIs/notes.md

 ## Get a Note

 Gets a single note.
-A note identified by the note's :id must belong to the user.
+A note identified by the note's id must belong to the user.
 The JWT token sent in the header is used to idenitfy the user  by their email address.

 <span class="method get">GET</span> /note/:id